DaphneZ311/atmosalex.github.io/README.md

   * **scour the internet** to find something original, then preprocess it yourself - see the Module Overview on BruinLearn for some resources
   * browse an archive of data designed for machine learning problems, such as the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/datasets)

-* Your report should be in the region of 2000-2500 words with three to four figures, and written in a scientific language and style.
+* Your report should be written in a scientific language and style.
 [This template page](/project.md) gives an example structure that you could use, but feel free to make it your own.
+See Bruinlearn for some examples from previous students.

 Your website will be a great addition to your CV, and a place to host future projects too since it doubles as a GitHub repository.
 The first step is to set up a project website like this one by following the instructions below.